-In developments within Landscape Character Area Timbered Plateau Farmlands, landscaping schemes must demonstrate that they:

-- Conserve any ancient woodland on the site, and restock with locally occurring native stock where appropriate. - Support the coalescence of fragmented remnants of ancient woodland through new woodland planting, favouring native broadleaves with oak as the major species. - Infill any gaps in tree cover along watercourses and dingles.
+- 1. In developments within Landscape Character Area Timbered Plateau Farmlands, landscaping schemes must demonstrate how they respond positively to opportunities consistent with the scale of the development to: - A. Conserve any ancient woodland on the site, and restock with locally occurring native stock where appropriate. - B. Support the coalescence of fragmented remnants of ancient woodland through new woodland planting, favouring native broadleaves with oak as the major species. - C. Infill any gaps in tree cover along watercourses and dingles.

-Conserve hedgerow oaks and restore the pattern of hedgerows.

-In developments within Landscape Character Area Principal Wooded Hills, landscaping schemes must demonstrate that they:

-- Conserve and, if necessary restore the ancient broadleaved character of any woodlands on the site. - Strengthen the wooded character of hedge lines and streamlines on the site through replanting or natural regeneration, taking account of the identified Significant Views.

-In developments within Landscape Character Area Riverside Meadows, landscaping schemes must demonstrate that they:

-- Conserve existing areas of permanent pasture on the site. - Conserve and enhance continuous tree cover along hedge lines, ditches and watercourses on the site. - Conserve existing wetland habitats, where possible provide further wetland habitat, and explore opportunities to return to patterns and processes of natural flooding cycles.

-In developments within Landscape Character Area Principal Timbered Farmlands, landscaping schemes must demonstrate that they:

-- Maintain and enhance hedgerows where appropriate. - Conserve ancient woodland sites and plant new woodland with locally occurring native species. - Conserve and restore tree cover along water courses and streamlines.
+- D. Conserve hedgerow oaks and restore the pattern of hedgerows. - 2.
+In developments within Landscape Character Area Principal Wooded Hills, landscaping schemes must demonstrate how they respond positively to opportunities consistent with the scale of the development to: - A. Conserve and, if necessary restore the ancient broadleaved character of any woodlands on the site. - B. Strengthen the wooded character of hedge lines and streamlines on the site through replanting or natural regeneration, taking account of the identified Significant Views. - 3.
+In developments within Landscape Character Area Riverside Meadows, landscaping schemes must demonstrate how they respond positively to opportunities consistent with the scale of the development to: - A. Conserve existing areas of permanent pasture on the site. - B. Conserve and enhance continuous tree cover along hedge lines, ditches and watercourses on the site. - C. Conserve existing wetland habitats, where possible provide further wetland habitat, and explore opportunities to return to patterns and processes of natural flooding cycles. - 4.
+In developments within Landscape Character Area Principal Timbered Farmlands, landscaping schemes must demonstrate how they respond positively to opportunities consistent with the scale of the development to: - A. Maintain and enhance hedgerows where appropriate. - B. Conserve ancient woodland sites and plant new woodland with locally occurring native species. - C. Conserve and restore tree cover along water courses and streamlines.

+Waste

-Consideration should be given to the re-use of waste such as subsoils arising from the development process on site, for such purposes as landscaping, levelling of sites, the construction of bunds, embankments or features for noise attenuation.
-Such proposals will be considered against relevant Environment Agency advice and policies in the Waste Core Strategy.
+In developments which propose the re-use of waste such as subsoils arising from the development process on site, schemes will be expected to conform with policies in the Waste Core Strategy and Environment Agency Advice.